Course offerings reflect the 2023-2024. One unit of credit equals four semester hours.

 This course presents the cognitive and affective aspects of human sexuality, beginning with a discussion of the history of attitudes towards sexuality from antiquity to modern times.
 The male and female reproductive systems are covered, as well as human sexual response, etiology of sexual dysfunction and infertility.
 The course also addresses contemporary and controversial topics such as HIV, sexually transmitted diseases, sexuality education, sexual orientation and sexual assault.
 The course is designed to prepare the health education minor to teach sexuality education.
 Fall Term.

 Basic foundation of knowledge concerning vital health issues.
-Focuses on the potential for prevention, and instills a sense of competence and personal power in students to monitor, understand and affect their own health behaviors.
-Fall Term.
+Focuses on the potential for prevention and instills a sense of competence and personal power in students to monitor, understand and affect their own health behaviors.
+January Term.

 With its extraordinary intellectual, educational, cultural and athletic heritage, Greece is rich with opportunities for formal study and experiential learning.
-Students will be introduced to the many aspects of Greek culture from the 8th Century B.C. to the 4th Century A.D.
-Illustrated lectures, media presentations, discussions and readings from ancient and modern writers will introduce students to such topics as the role of play in Greek societ and Greek education, the development of sport (athletics), and the nature of pedagogy in Greek society.
-Wider cultural aspects to be explored include the religious, political and economic contexts of play, sport and pedagogy in the ancient Greek world.
+Students will be introduced to the many aspects of Greek culture from the 8th century B.C. to the 4th century A.D.
+Illustrated lectures, media presentations, discussions and readings from ancient and modern writers will introduce students to such topics as the role of play in Greek society and Greek education, the development of sport (athletics) in America, and the nature of pedagogy in Greek and American society.
+Wider cultural aspects to be explored include the religious, political and economic contexts of play, sport and pedagogy in Greece and America.
 A 10-day travel experience to Greece during Spring Break can be included in the course.
-Under the direction of experienced faculty from Elmhurst College and the University of Indianapolis, Athens, students will travel to the Acropolis and the ancient Agora, the birthplace of the Ancient Olympics, the Temples of Zeus and Hera, Delphi and Apollo’s Sanctuary for the Oracle.
+Under the direction of experienced faculty from Elmhurst University and Webster University, students will travel to the Acropolis and the ancient Agora, the birthplace of the Ancient Olympics, the Temples of Zeus and Hera, Delphi and Apollo’s Sanctuary for the Oracle.
 Spring Term.

 Students who have declared a major in physical education, music education or education may participate in on-site teaching experiences in a comprehensive K-12 school in Australia.
 Students will attend classes and learn with Australian teachers, exchanging ideas about common teaching practices and educational policy.
 Students will have the opportunity to stay with Australian families, visit Australian homes, network in an international arena and make lifelong personal and professional friends.
 Participants will view world-famous architecture, climb the Sydney Harbor Bridge, and attend a musical performance at the iconic Sydney Opera House.
 In addition, students will participate in a three-day guided excursion to Kakadu, Australia’s World Heritage National Park.
 Three-week course, Summer Term.